a-4anand/ToDoListApp/README.md

 bash
 Copy code
 pip install -r requirements.txt
-In case requirements.txt is missing or empty, you can generate it using the following command after installing Django and any other packages:
+If requirements.txt is empty or missing, you can generate it after installing the required packages:

 bash
 Copy code